jhajagos/CommonDataModelMapper/omop_cdm/Readme.md

 * "s_" source value - as represented source
 * "m_" mapped value - a mapped value
-* "k_" and key value which maps to another value in a table
+* "k_" a key value usually hash which maps to another value in a table
 * "i_" indicator field where "1" indicates true

 Date formats: